 I have an engineering degree, an MBA, and a CFA (Chartered Financial Analyst).
 I have over 20 years of experience in the corporate world as an analyst, a manager, and an executive, culminating most recently as the leader of a multi-million dollar business.

-I launched Financial Slacker as a platform to discuss financial independence including money management, ways to generate income, investing strategy, business management, and to generally share my life with the readers.
+On the site, we discuss financial independence including money management, ways to generate income, investing strategy, business management, and entrepreneurship.

 Thank you for joining me at Financial Slacker and I look forward to getting to know you.

 Now that you know a little more about me, it’s time to explore the site.